ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Lock Screen | Custom<br>Corporate wallpaper | Customised to the agency corporate wallpaper to provide a corporate look and feel.
+Lock Screen | Custom Corporate wallpaper | Customised to the agency corporate wallpaper to provide a corporate look and feel.
-Logon Screen | Custom<br>Corporate wallpaper | Customised to the agency corporate wallpaper to provide a corporate look and feel.
+Logon Screen | Custom Corporate wallpaper | Customised to the agency corporate wallpaper to provide a corporate look and feel.
-Wallpaper | Custom<br>Corporate wallpaper | Customised to the agency corporate wallpaper to provide a corporate look and feel.
+Wallpaper | Custom Corporate wallpaper | Customised to the agency corporate wallpaper to provide a corporate look and feel.
-Default Account Picture  | Custom<br />Agency logo <br /> | Customised to the agency logo to provide a corporate look and feel.
+Default Account Picture | Custom Agency logo | Customised to the agency logo to provide a corporate look and feel.
 Theme | Agency choice | Customised to the agency's requirements.
 Theme Colour | Agency choice | Customised to the agency's requirements.
 Windows Colour | Default  | Customised to the agency's requirements.